modular/modular/KGEN/docs/public/programming-manual.md

 While we are a fan of these approaches, and feel they are valuable and exciting to the community, they unfortunately do not satisfy our needs.
-We are looking to eliminate the need to use C or C++ within Python libraries, we seek the higher performance possible, and we cannot accept dynamic features at all in some cases, so these approaches don’t help.
+We are looking to eliminate the need to use C or C++ within Python libraries, we seek the highest performance possible, and we cannot accept dynamic features at all in some cases, so these approaches don’t help.

 #### Python Subsets and other Python-like Languages